microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/serviceprincipal-upsert.md

 ## Response

-If successful:

-- If a servicePrincipal with **appId** doesn't exist, this method returns a `201 Created` response code and a new [servicePrincipal](../resources/servicePrincipal.md) object in the response body.
+If successful, if a servicePrincipal with **appId** doesn't exist, this method returns a `201 Created` response code and a new [servicePrincipal](../resources/servicePrincipal.md) object in the response body.

-- If a servicePrincipal with **appId** already exists, this method updates the [servicePrincipal](../resources/servicePrincipal.md) object and returns a `204 No Content` response code.
+If a servicePrincipal with **appId** already exists, this method updates the [servicePrincipal](../resources/servicePrincipal.md) object and returns a `204 No Content` response code.

 ## Examples